bikeboardsurf1/containers-101/container-introduction/step3/text.md

-Given the image has now been created, let's start it up
+Given the image has now been created, let's start it up as a 'container'

 * Here we specify that we want to call the running container is 'my-nginx-container' and the image that the container is based on is my-nginx-image.
 * To indicate that the container needs to be run in detached mode we use the -d flag